 The Big Challenge

 Amazingly, there are real Wildlife Heroes out there negotiating these conflicts.
-Really!
-I didn’t believe it myself.
-Proper partnering with farmers and villagers is the best solution.
+It’s true!
+I didn’t believe it myself at first.
+Proper partnering with farmers and villagers works the best.
 The key?
 Persuade them how precious and important the animals are while providing simple alternatives to get along with their wildlife.
-Projects like raising guard dogs with goat herds to keep cheetah at bay, lights and sirens to keep lions away from cattle kraals, replacing precious food when trampled, etc.
+Projects like raising guard dogs with goat herds to keep cheetah at bay, lights and sirens to keep lions away from cattle kraals, replacing precious food crops when trampled, etc.

 Want to meet a real Human Wildlife Conflict Hero?